Common Risks and Complications of Dental Implants

 Complications During Healing and Post-Procedure

+During the immediate post-implant placement period, patients may experience some initial pain and swelling, which is normal and part of the healing process.
+While discomforting, it can be effectively managed with proper care and medication.
 The pain and swelling often occur for a few days after the implant placement.
 Prescribed painkillers play a significant role in managing this initial discomfort.
 They help alleviate pain and promote faster healing.
 Anti-inflammatory medications are also administered to reduce swelling and tenderness in the affected area.
 Although post-operative pain and swelling are common, consulting the dentist promptly is crucial if either persists beyond the expected time frame or grows increasingly severe.

 Note: Pay close attention to any unusual symptoms, such as excessive bleeding, persistent fever, or unusual discharge from the surgical site.
 Seeking professional guidance in such cases is crucial for effective intervention.